 PENning, the Writers in Exile Committee’s biannual online journal, presents work by Scottish PEN’s member-writers alongside writing from people living in Scotland who are from other parts of the world.

-Submissions are now closed for the PENning “Peril” issue.
+We are now accepting submissions for for the PENning “Messages” issue.

 Unfortunately, we are unable to consider submissions that do not follow these guidelines.